Advanced Microsoft Teams Confluence Connector for Confluence Cloud main guide for Confluence Cloud administrators.

 Additionally, in the Global Configuration, you can restrict the spaces that can use Microsoft Teams Confluence Connector.

 In the Space Settings (Integrations → Microsoft Teams Connector) you can find Space-specific rules only.
 Consequently, there are space filters in the Space Settings, as all rules here apply to a particular space only.

 Do you want to get notified when a particular page changed or commented?
 Maybe it is your blog post?

 Go to the page you want to receive notifications from, use the top right menu and select there Microsoft Teams Notifications.

-This action will trigger a content configuration dialog where you can setup a rule for this page.
+This action will trigger a content configuration dialogue where you can set up a rule for this page.